-This topic describes how to set the cut-through mode.
-In this mode, the EIP replaces the private IP address of the ENI and the ENI becomes a pure Internet network interface.
+This topic describes how to set the cut-through mode when associating an Elastic IP Address (EIP) with a secondary Elastic Network Interface (ENI).
+In this mode, the EIP replaces the private IP address of the ENI and the ENI becomes a pure public network interface.
 You can see the EIP in the network interface information of the operating system.

-- The network type of the secondary ENI must be a VPC.
+- The network type of the secondary ENI must be VPC.

 - The secondary ENI and the EIP instance must be in the same region.